-You must be thinking that in today’s digital era why do we need manual testing.
+You must be thinking that in today’s digital era why do we need manual testing?
 Trust me when I say that manual testing is equally important as automated testing because you can test whatever you want at any time you want.
-You can perform random tests which are not possible for automated testing.
 This is why manual testing is and will always be a need.
-This, in turn, means there would always be vacancies for the individuals who are into manual testing.
+This, in turn, means there would always be vacancies for individuals who are into manual testing.
 In case you are about to sit for an interview for a job role requiring manual testing skills then I am sure you would benefit from this blog.
 We have collated the most commonly asked questions in an interview session based on manual testing to help you in your interview preparation.

 For a person who is looking to attend an interview on manual testing recently, here are some of the most standard interview questions and answers that will surely help you in the right way.
 Moreover, you can sharpen your skill sets through a Manual Testing Training Course.

 1) .
 What is Software Testing?

 Ans:- If we go by the ANSI/IEEE 1059 standards software testing is a procedure of breaking down the software to distinguish the contrasting characteristics among the existing software conditions and the required conditions (i.e. bugs and defects) and to assess the highlights of the software at hand.

 Ans:- The Manual Testing Process Comprises of the Following-

 3).
 Explain the tasks involved in planning and control.